ChiCubed/InformaticsNotes/chapter2.md

 }
 ```

 It may be intuitive, but you will probably find when debugging that the simplicity of this solution is just too cumbersome to type.
 It's annoying to have to type a debug statement that prints multiple variables at once using `cout`, due to the fact you have to separate each of the variables with `<<`.

+(Also, `cout` and `endl` are _slow_.)

+Enter `printf`. `printf` is